 - Make a new Christmas ornament.
 I love crafts, and there are so many ornaments that you can make.
 We've done clothespin snowflakes and sequined balls and string art disks, and there are a few more on this page and literally hundreds of pretty ornament crafts on Pinterest if you search.

 - Let your kids open one gift on Christmas Eve.
 We started this family Christmas tradition because we went to my in-laws' house for Christmas Eve.
 That's when they celebrated, so we took one gift per kid and went along.
 Typically, it was their biggest gift because Joe and I wanted to get the glory instead of Santa.
-But now that my mother-in-law will come to us, we are still doing it.
-Except this year, we are letting each girl pick the gift she wants to open from her pile of presents.
-They'll also get their presents from Nana on Christmas Eve.
+This year, I am letting each girl pick the gift she wants to open from her pile of presents.

 - Bake Christmas cookies.
 I'm personally not huge on Christmas cookies because I hate having cookies in the house (because I WILL EAT THEM), but my kids love to bake Christmas cookies, so I typically relent once during the season.
 We make a big batch of eggnog and eat our cookies and have a grand day.